mixolydianmel/After-I-Sleep/README.md

-# generative-story
-A Generative 2D Platformer Game with a Heart-Wrenching Story
+# Generative Story
+> This is a game developed for GAME 2500/1110 at Northeastern University

+## What is this game?

+## Who is making it?